SoftwareAG/cumulocity-ttn-integration/README.md

 For now the fields `device_id`, `application_id`, `dev_eui`, `received_at`, `f_port` and `frm_payload` are processed by the Microservice.

-A device will automatically be created in Cumulocity if a message has been received for this device the first time but it isn't registered yet.
-For mapping the messages to the domain model of Cumulocity, the Microservice uses the [Device Protocol](https://cumulocity.com/guides/protocol-integration/lora-loriot/#create-loriot-device-protocols) feature of Cumulocity.
+A device will automatically be created in Cumulocity if a message has been received for a LoRa sensor, which hasn't been registered as a device in Cumulocity yet.
+For mapping the messages to the domain model of Cumulocity, the Microservice uses the [Device Protocol](https://cumulocity.com/guides/protocol-integration/lora-loriot/#create-loriot-device-protocols) feature of Cumulocity IoT.
 Therefore, if a device has been newly registered in Cumulocity via the TTN integration Microservice the corresponding Device Protocol needs to be assigned to the respective device first.
 This needs to be done in the Device Management application of Cumulocity on the related device detail page, e.g:

 ![Assign a device protocol for a device](https://labcase.softwareag.com/storage/d/ebe7a553c15171d8b4e4f230f897a1df "Assign Device Protocol")

 The Microservice will pick up the related Device Protocol for the device.
-When a new message is being received from TTN for the device, the Microservice will use the Device Protocol to translate the message into the respective domain objects of Cumulocity.
+When a new message has been received from TTN for the device, the Microservice will use the Device Protocol to translate the message into the respective domain objects of Cumulocity.

 ## How to run locally